Y Pwyllgor Iechyd a Gofal Cymdeithasol

 Thank you.
 We've got about just over half an hour left and we've got four substantive subject blocks to cover, so if I could just ask Members to be pointed in your questions and we might just need slightly shorter answers.
 Sorry to have to ask that.
 In fact, we've got about eight minutes for each section block.
 Sam Rowlands.

 Thanks, Mr Chairman.
 Just to touch on multiple chronic conditions and some of the challenges around those being managed or properly supported.
-And you mentioned perviously, Cabinet Secretary, about the role that perhaps digital improvement projects or apps and those types of things could make to some people.
+And you mentioned previously, Cabinet Secretary, about the role that perhaps digital improvement projects or apps and those types of things could make to some people.
 I just wondered if you were able to expand on that a little bit—how some of that work will actually improve the care of people living with those multiple chronic conditions.

 So, we've got a really comprehensive digital transformation programme.
 It's very ambitious.
 The key thing is that we need all of our systems to speak to each other, but we already have quite a lot in place.
 So, we have, for example, the Welsh clinical portal; we've got the Welsh nursing care record; we've got, as mentioned, the digital transformation programme.
 So, there are lots of things in place.
 But you're quite right, we've got, of course, the NHS app now, and the key thing with the app is that it's a core support system where we'll be able to bolt on a huge number of additional points that people will be able to use in order to manage their own conditions.